Delwar Hossain Sayeedi: Reactions

-Various groups including the Bangladesh Nationalist Party and Jamaat questioned the legitimacy of the tribunal and conviction.
+Various groups, including the Bangladesh Nationalist Party and Jamaat, questioned the legitimacy of the tribunal and conviction.

-His defence at the trial argued that this was a case of mistaken identity saying that the original perpetrator was a man named Delwar Hossain Shikdar, who had been apprehended and executed by Mukti Bahini troops after the war.
+His defence at the trial argued that this was a case of mistaken identity, stating that the original perpetrator was a man named Delwar Hossain Shikdar, who had been apprehended and executed by Mukti Bahini troops after the war.

-By afternoon on the day of the primary verdict, clashes had erupted across Bangladesh between Islamic activists and police forces.
-An estimated 100 protesters died countrywide in a series of protests and crackdowns subsequently.
-According to the BBC, it marked "The worst day of political violence in Bangladesh in decades".
+By the afternoon of the day of the primary verdict, clashes had erupted across Bangladesh between Islamist activists and police forces.
+An estimated 100 protesters died countrywide in a subsequent series of protests and crackdowns.
+According to the BBC, it marked "the worst day of political violence in Bangladesh in decades".

-The Amnesty International released a statement on Sayeedi's trial.
-They noted that the organization neither endorsed the appeals for capital punishment in the case of Delwar Hossain Sayeedi, nor could it affirm that the trials aligned with global benchmarks for impartial legal proceedings.
+Amnesty International released a statement on Sayeedi's trial.
+It noted that the organization neither endorsed the calls for capital punishment in the case of Delwar Hossain Sayeedi, nor could it affirm that the trials aligned with global benchmarks for impartial legal proceedings.
 On 2 November 2011, Human Rights Watch released a statement urging the Bangladeshi government to address and investigate instances of intimidation and threats against defense lawyers and witnesses involved in cases at the International Crimes Tribunal (ICT).
 Furthermore, Human Rights Watch said the proceedings of the trial fell short of international standards and urged a retrial.

-The Economist criticised the trial, stating that the presiding judge had resigned and Sayeedi's death sentence was handed down by three men who had not heard all the witnesses.
+BT Today pointed out that no DNA testing was conducted, and some locals denied that he was involved.
+His family claimed that he was not in Pirojpur at the time and lived in the New Market area of Jessore.

 Appeal hearings

-On 17 September 2014, the Appellate Division of the Bangladesh Supreme Court, led by Chief Justice Md Muzammel Hossain and comprising a five-member bench, delivered a verdict reducing Sayeedi's sentence from the death penalty to life imprisonment for war crimes.
+On 17 September 2014, the Appellate Division of the Bangladesh Supreme Court, led by Chief Justice Md.
+Muzammel Hossain, and comprising a five-member bench, delivered a verdict reducing Sayeedi's sentence from the death penalty to life imprisonment for war crimes.
 The judgment reflected varying opinions among the judges.

 Travel and media appearances

-In 2004, the United States of America Terrorist Screening Center (TSC) added Sayeedi to its No Fly List, established to prevent suspected radicals and terrorists from flying into the US.
-In July 2006, Sayeedi travelled to the UK to address rallies in London and Luton; his entry was cleared by the foreign office.
+In 2004, the US Terrorist Screening Center added Sayeedi to its No Fly List, established to prevent suspected radicals and terrorists from flying into the US.
+In July 2006, Sayeedi travelled to the UK to address rallies in London and Luton; his entry was cleared by the Foreign Office.
 Many British MPs considered his admission to the country to be controversial.
 In leaked emails reported by The Times, an adviser, Eric Taylor, said that Sayeedi's "previous visits to the UK have been reportedly marred by violence caused by his supporters."

-On 13 July 2006, the British journalist Martin Bright released a documentary called Who Speaks For Muslims?
-It included Sayeedi and identified him as having extreme views.
+On 13 July 2006, the British journalist Martin Bright released a documentary called Who Speaks For Muslims?, which included Sayeedi and identified him as having extreme views.
 Sayeedi has a large supporter base within the British Bangladeshi community.
-He was invited to speak at the East London Mosque on 14 July 2006; the then-secretary general of the Muslim Council of Britain, Muhammad Abdul Bari, supported his invitation.
+He was invited to speak at the East London Mosque on 14 July 2006; the then Secretary General of the Muslim Council of Britain, Muhammad Abdul Bari, supported his invitation.